lyft/flinkk8soperator/docs/state_machine.md

 variables and arguments for the containers to start up the Flink application from the image.

 ### ClusterStarting
 In this state, the operator monitors the Flink cluster created in the New state.
+Once it successfully starts, we check if the spec has `savepointDisabled` field set to true.
+If yes, we transition to `Cancelling` state else to `Savepointing`.
-Once it successfully starts, we transition to the `Savepointing` state.
-Otherwise, if we are unable to start the cluster for some reason (an invalid image, bad configuration, not enough Kubernetes resources, etc.), we transition to the `DeployFailed` state.
+If we are unable to start the cluster for some reason (an invalid image, bad configuration, not enough Kubernetes resources, etc.), we transition to the `DeployFailed` state.

+### Cancelling
+In this state, the operator attempts to cancel the running job (if existing) and transition to `SubmittingJob` state.
+If it fails, we transition to `RollingBack`.

 ### Savepointing
 In the `Savepointing` state, the operator attempts to cancel the existing job with a